 I first came across this term when I experimented with a detox plan which involved healthy eating and exercise.
 Had embarked on the journey with a clear vision of a healthier version of myself, which was very encouraging.
 Was proud of my efforts until I began to experience unpleasant side effects.
 Junk food cravings intensified a few days into the new regime.
 Although I drank more water, my sweat became pungent.
 The researcher in me went on a fact-finding mission.
 Was surprised to learn that most people experienced the same side effects and more.
 It was, in a way, usual.

-A healing crisis is also known as a detox reaction that occurs when your body gets rid of the nasty stuff that makes you unwell.
-As you go through a cleansing process, the toxins in your tissue or body will find their way into the bloodstream, causing a reaction which is typically accompanied by unpleasant side effects.
+A healing crisis is also known as a detox reaction when your body gets rid of the nasty stuff that makes you unwell.
+As you go through a cleansing process, the toxins in your tissue or body will find their way into the bloodstream, causing a reaction that is typically accompanied by unpleasant side effects.
 When healing hurts!
 Unfortunately, that's when most people give up.
-In extreme cases, one might need medical care to deal with the side effects associated with a detox.
-That is why the majority of people who struggle with drug and alcohol dependency and other vices find it extremely difficult to give up.
+In extreme cases, one might need medical care to deal with the side effects.
+That is why most people who struggle with drug and alcohol dependency and other vices find it extremely difficult to give up.

 Although I was dealing with what could be referred to as a 'vanity' problem, I still had a crisis on my hands.
 How did my average looking skin become zit infested almost overnight?
 It took me back to the first time I booked an appointment with a Clinique skin consultant many years ago.
 She went through a questionnaire to determine my skin type before recommending the right products.
 Clinique 3-Step-System typically provides for four different skin types: Very Dry to Dry (Skin Type 1), Dry Combination (Skin Type 2), Combination Oily (Skin Type 3) and Oily (Skin Type 4).

 You see, we might look the same on the surface, but we're so unique.
 Nevertheless, the Clinique consultant explained that I would most likely suffer a reaction after using their products for a few days.
 On average, one notices a positive change two weeks after first committing to the programme.
-True to form, I experienced a severe reaction, but because I was mentally prepared, I didn't give up.
+True to form, I experienced a severe reaction, but I didn't give up because I was mentally prepared.
 I was informed, hopeful and patient enough to wait.
-Before I knew it, my skin thanked me for the self-love, and so a glowing epidermis became second nature.
-But something happened along the way, and I'd lose the good skin status.
+Before I knew it, my skin thanked me for self-love, and so a glowing epidermis became second nature.
+But something happened along the way, and I'd lose the excellent skin status.

 When life gives you lemons